What is Utrust (UTK)?

 Utrust attempts to combine the best of blockchain and traditional finance with the consumer in mind.
 To do this, the company uses a robust tokenomic system with a clear incentive structure and third-party consumer protection mechanisms that it borrows from traditional finance.

-Cryptocurrencies are often accused of having no intrinsic value, but UTK takes that criticism to task as the payment platform aims big in its attempt to dethrone PayPal and other payment giants.
+Cryptocurrencies are often accused of having no intrinsic or practical value, but UTK takes that criticism to task as the payment platform aims big in its attempt to dethrone PayPal and other payment giants.